chhetri-aryan/SNEAK/README.md

 # SNEAK
-It's an E-commerce application for Sneakers.
+It's an REACTJS based E-commerce application for Sneakers.